jamiedean/oral-mucositis-model/README.md

 Normal tissue complication probability (NTCP) modelling using spatial dose metrics and machine learning methods for severe acute oral mucoositis resulting from head and neck radiotherapy.
 Dean  JA et al. Radiother Oncol 2016.

-Please cite the above article in publications using the model.
+Please consider citing the above article in publications using the model.

 This model is intended for research purposes only.
-It has not yet been externally validated and so should not be employed to make individual patient management decisions.
+It has not yet been externally validated and should not be employed to make individual patient management decisions.

+If you encounter any problems trying to use the model or wish to discuss any aspects of it please feel free to contact me at jamie.dean@icr.ac.uk.